Archive for the ‘Emotional Support Animal’ Category

 In this article, we’ll explain what a therapy dog is and how you can get a certificate and ID card if you are a qualified handler with a fully trained therapy dog.

-Therapy dogs have been trained to provide comfort, not to their owners or handlers, but other individuals.
+What Is a Therapy Dog?Therapy dogs have been trained to provide comfort, not to their owners or handlers, but other individuals.
 Therapy dogs also frequently work in group settings.
 For example, therapy dogs can visit schools, nursing homes, hospitals, disaster zones, and other areas where people need comfort or a mental health break.
 Some therapy dogs are also used in therapeutic settings to assist with professional counseling.

-Being a therapy dog is hard work.
+Should My Dog Become a Therapy Dog?Being a therapy dog is hard work.
 A therapy dog must have the proper temperament and be capable of meeting strangers as a routine occurrence.
 Therapy dogs and their handlers should also be equipped to deal with individuals in crisis and be comfortable in group settings.

 Some organizations can help train your therapy dog if you are interested in becoming a therapy dog handler.
 If you are already a professional therapy dog handler, you can obtain a certificate and ID card to help notify people that you have been invited on the premises to bring your therapy dog to help others.

-National organizations will certify your therapy dog, but there is no universal legal standard for what constitutes a therapy dog.
+How to Certify Your Therapy Dog?National organizations will certify your therapy dog, but there is no universal legal standard for what constitutes a therapy dog.
 However, there are some basic requirements that your therapy dog should meet before it can be considered a therapy dog.

 Your therapy dog should, of course, be well-behaved and follow all commands.
 Therapy dogs should also be calm and in your control at all times.
 This is especially important for therapy dogs as they are often in settings like hospitals and schools with lots of people, noise, and unexpected distractions.
 Therapy dog handlers should also have an understanding of how to deal with people who are experiencing distress.

-If you are an experienced professional therapy dog handler and your animal has been appropriately trained and is capable of engaging with vulnerable and at-risk populations, you can order therapy dog paraphernalia from Service Dog Certifications
+If you are an experienced professional therapy dog handler and your animal has been appropriately trained and is capable of engaging with vulnerable and at-risk populations, you can order therapy dog paraphernalia from Service Dog Certifications.

 It’s important to note that while therapy dog owners commonly use items like certificates, identification cards, and vests, these items do not confer or convey any rights.
 They also do not substitute for proper training of both the therapy dog and handler, nor do they give your therapy dog any special legal status.
 The therapy dog handler is always directly responsible for any representations made about their therapy dog’s qualifications.